dev-alex-alex2006hw/docker-encfs/compute/README.md

 *sshd is needed for MPI jobs
 *openmpi use ssh to start jobs
-*ssh hostbased auth, pam disabled */etc/ssh/shosts.equiv have PBS_MSHOST *ssh_knonwn_hosts use wildcard
+*ssh hostbased auth, pam disabled */etc/ssh/shosts.equiv have PBS_MSHOST and login-pd *ssh_knonwn_hosts use wildcard
 *ssh_keys baked in, same for all container
 *job containers are put in a private overlay network *container hostname is the same as host's hostname *openmpi usage: mpirun --mca btl_tcp_if_include eth0 -host `paste -s -d, $PBS_NODEFILE` -n $PBS_NP excutable (--hostfile fails)
-*ssh to compute nodes during job run = off

 network interface inside docker with overlay network eth0:
 [root@2b3117ac583c /]# ifconfig